MODERN SLAVERY ACT STATEMENT 2022 (updated June 2023)

 Contracting with suppliers

-MS Amlin works with reputable suppliers and conducts comprehensive and proportionate due diligence checks in relation to them.
+MS Amlin works with reputable suppliers and conducts comprehensive and proportionate due diligence checks in relation to them to ensure that we do not inadvertently support modern slavery.
 Every supplier who is engaged on MS Amlin’s standard terms of contract is required to confirm that all work or services conducted or products supplied to MS Amlin are in accordance with all applicable laws, regulations, governmental requirements and industry guidelines.
-Also included in MS Amlin’s standard terms are obligations to agree with our policies, including the Code, the right to inspection and audit rights, which consist of pre-announced visits to supplier’s premises and follow up audits to ascertain whether the cause of any non-compliance has been remedied.
+Also included in MS Amlin’s standard terms are obligations on suppliers to agree to our policies, including the Code, the right to inspection by us and audit rights, which consist of pre-announced visits to supplier’s premises and follow up audits to ascertain whether the cause of any non-compliance has been remedied.

 We acknowledge that there is always more to be done particularly in relation to mapping supply chains several tiers down but we have to balance this against the challenges this presents and our ability to influence those entities further down the chain to undertake additional due diligence at the request of a customer several steps removed and where our purchasing power may be small.
 However, we will continue to address these challenges and report transparently where we find them and engage in working collaboratively with our suppliers in order to bring greater influence to bear if we discover any areas of concern in our supply chain.

 Managing risks of slavery and human trafficking